BPH decision guide

 Why Aquablation cost is hard to answer with one number

 A single public price rarely tells a patient what they will owe.
-Insurance benefits, deductible status, facility billing, anesthesia, preoperative testing, and follow-up can all change the patient responsibility.
+Insurance benefits, deductible status, facility billing, anesthesia, preoperative testing, catheter care, and follow-up can all change the patient responsibility.

-Patients should ask the practice whether benefits are verified before scheduling and whether the insurer requires authorization or step therapy documentation.
+Patients should ask the practice whether benefits are verified before scheduling and whether the insurer requires authorization, medical-necessity records, prostate sizing, medication history, or step-therapy documentation.

 Questions that matter more than price alone